 My name is Matej Avbelj and I am Associate Professor of European Law at the Graduate School of Government and European Studies, Slovenia, where I am heading the School’s Research Group.
-I also lecture at the European Faculty of Law as well as at the Faculty of Business Studies both in Ljubljana, Slovenia.
+I also lecture at the European Faculty of Law in Ljubljana, Slovenia.
 As a public lawyer, I specialize in the fields of EU law, constitutional law and legal theory.

 I graduated from Ljubljana Faculty of Law, obtained an LL.M at NYU School of Law and defended my PhD at the European University Institute.
 I have lectured, inter alia, at the Masaryk University; Washington College of Law; Sant' Anna School of Advanced Studies; Amsterdam Research Institute (University of Amsterdam); Mississippi College School of Law; Center for European Law and Legal Studies (University of Leeds); Institute of European and Comparative Law (University of Oxford) etc.